Skeletons (Nothingface album)

 Skeletons is the fourth and final studio album by the American alternative metal band Nothingface.
 It is their only album featuring Tommy Sickles on drums.
 The album was released on April 22, 2003, via TVT Records, their second as well as last album released on the label.
-The album is considered Nothingface's most diverse release to date, featuring elements of genres such as thrash metal and hardcore.
+The album is considered Nothingface's most diverse release, featuring elements of genres such as thrash metal and hardcore.

 Background, music and lyrical themes

+Nothingface began writing material for Skeletons in January 2002.
+The album's writing process lasted nine-and-a-half months, compared to three months for their previous album Violence (2000).
 During the 2001–2002 interval between their previous album Violence and Skeletons, Nothingface experienced significant turmoil with lead singer Matt Holt (who was going through substance abuse issues) seeing his house burn down, Tom Maxwell's mother dying and bassist Bill Gaal divorcing his wife, leading to the band nearly breaking up.
+The band began recording Skeletons in October 2002, and spent a month and a half recording the album at Armoury Studios in Vancouver, Canada.
+It was completed by early 2003.

 In an interview with Tom Maxwell, he said "I don't think Skeletons has a musical direction.
 I've said it before but it sounds to me like a band imploding and losing focus.
 The next record will redeem the sound I believe was lost during the Violence/Skeletons cycle.
 Too many cooks in the kitchen can sometimes create a mediocre meal.
 Especially when the cooks come from different schools."
 The album is considered the band's most diverse release to date, with its music drawing elements from genres such as hardcore and thrash metal.
 The album's lyrics are also more political than previous Nothingface releases.
 Lyrical themes on the album include the invasion of Afghanistan, organized religion, murder and the American government.
 The song "Ether" is about George W. Bush and his Middle East policies.
 The song "Here Comes the Butchers" is about Catholicism and Catholic Church sexual abuse cases.